AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 Recently, polymerized forms of aluminum salts have begun to replace standard aluminum salt coagulants [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
 Polyaluminum chloride (PACl), a partially hydrolyzed aluminum salt, is one of the most widely used, as it delivers results similar to those of aluminum sulfate (alum) coupled with a polyelectrolyte [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
 Using PACl instead of alum leads to a reduction in sulfates added to treated water, lower sludge production, reduced odor problems, and higher overall removal efficiency [(Gebbie, 2001)](http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf).
 PACl is also less sensitive to temperature changes in its hydrolyzed state and has a broader range of raw water pH in which it is an effective coagulant [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do) [(Yang et al., 2010)](https://www.ncbi.nlm.nih.gov/pubmed/20188465).
 In particular, for the removal of fluoride, PACl has been found to be the most effective for pH values between 5.2 and 6.2 [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do).
 Taking these factors into consideration, PACl appears to be the optimal coagulant for fluoride removal, and is thus what the AguaClara Fluoride Auto team currently uses [(Zonoozi et al, 2009)](https://www.ncbi.nlm.nih.gov/pubmed/19381000).

+####*Nalgonda Technique for Fluoride Removal*
 Current fluoride removal processes need improvement.
 The Nalgonda technique is a common fluoride removal method that involves a combination of rapid mixing, flocculation, sedimentation, filtration and disinfection [(Kumbhar and Salkar, 2014)](http://www.ijetae.com/files/Volume4Issue10/IJETAE_1014_22.pdf).
 Unlike AguaClara treatment, which is a continuous flow process, the Nalgonda technique is a "batch filtration" method, where large quantities of water are treated in buckets.
-Obtaining safe and treated water for extended periods of time thus requires a series of treatments, so currently the Nalgonda technique is largely used as a household treatment method.
-It has been introduced to various Indian villages, including those in Nalgonda and in the state of Telangana.
-It is also currently being studied at the pilot scale in Kenya, Senegal and Tanzania [(Dahi et al., 1996)](https://wedc-knowledge.lboro.ac.uk/resources/conference/22/Dahi.pdf).
+Obtaining safe and treated water for extended periods of time thus requires a series of treatments, so currently the Nalgonda technique is largely used as a household treatment method in various villages in India.
 In addition to the restrictions implied by batch treatment, the Nalgonda method requires a high dosage of aluminum sulfate to aggregate with fluoride and precipitate.
 A study conducted by [(Dahi et al., 1996)](https://wedc-knowledge.lboro.ac.uk/resources/conference/22/Dahi.pdf) suggests that 13 $\mathrm{\frac{g}{L}}$ alum (1.2 $\mathrm{\frac{g}{L}}$ as Al) is needed for the Nalgonda method to effectively treat fluoride levels between 9 and 13 $\mathrm{\frac{mg}{L}}$.
 Despite the high concentrations of coagulant, the fluoride residual in the test was still unable to meet the WHO safety guidelines of 1.5 $\mathrm{\frac{mg}{L}}$ of fluoride.
 The high dose of aluminum sulfate also leaves high sulfate residuals in the water, which causes taste and odor issues [(Bailey and Fawell, 2004)](http://apps.who.int/iris/handle/10665/43514).
 In regards to other filtration methods, a study by Inganiella achieved 33.3% removal of fluoride using a combination of a gravel pre-filter and a sand rapid filter to capture granules of fluoride, PACl, NaClO and $SO_4H_2$ [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
 Clearly, this method is not effective enough to produce safe drinking water.

 #### *Floc Blankets*
 Floc blankets develop when vertical flow sedimentation tanks form a fluidized bed of particles.
 An example is shown in Figure 2.
 A floc blanket then facilitates particle removal by “increasing particle-particle interactions that lead to flocculation and filtration occurring in the floc blanket” [(Hurst, 2010)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.6127&rep=rep1&type=pdf).